top of page

 Pre-Sleep Snack (Optional)

-• Casein or slow-digesting protein (e.g. Greek yogurt, cottage cheese, plant-based casein alternative)
+• Slow-digesting protein (e.g. Greek yogurt, cottage cheese, plant-based milk alternative)

 Here’s a sample approach for someone weighing 70 kg, moderately active, aiming for ~1.2 g/kg → ~84 g protein per day: